Cycles and Intractability in a Large Class of Aggregation Rules: The Orthogonal Decomposition of a Weighted Tournament

+Suppose the weight function $\overrightarrow{w}$ is of a mix of both components, with neither being zero.
+In this case, the weighted tournament may or may not exhibit a majority cycle -- the situation depends on which component predominates in the sum.
+If the sign of $ \overrightarrow{w}_{\emph{cycle}}+ \overrightarrow{w}_{\emph{cocycle}}$ agrees with that of $\overrightarrow{w}_{\emph{cycle}}$ on enough edges, then $\overrightarrow{w}$ will exhibit a cycle, which we will refer to as ``overt."
+If not, then stripping out the cocyclic component will necessarily reveal a cycle, which had been masked or ``hidden" by the cocyclic component.
+Thus, having no such hidden cycles is equivalent to pure acyclicity, and this condition is strictly stronger than having no overt cycles; for more on ``hidden" versus ``overt" cycles see Observation \ref{DecompObs} and footnote \ref{QTHC}.

-In electrical engineering, this decomposition serves as the mathematical foundation of \emph{Kirchoff's Laws} of circuit theory, but its roots lie in one-dimensional homology theory (part of algebraic topology -- see \cite{Croom} and \cite{Harary}).
-In particular, the orthogonal projection of $\overrightarrow{w}$ onto $\mathbf{V}_{\emph{cocycle}}$ (which yields $\overrightarrow{w}_{\emph{cocycle}}$) coincides with the \emph{boundary map} of homology.
+In electrical engineering, this decomposition serves as the mathematical foundation of \emph{Kirchoff's Laws} \citep{Kirchoff} of circuit theory, but its roots lie in one-dimensional homology theory, within algebraic topology (see \citealp{Croom}; \citealp{MacWilliams}; \citealp{Harary}).
+In particular, the orthogonal projection of $\overrightarrow{w}$ onto $\mathbf{V}\!_{\emph{cocycle}}$ (which yields $\overrightarrow{w}_{\emph{cocycle}}$) coincides with the \emph{boundary map} of homology.
+The decomposition was first applied to the flow of net preference by H. P. \citet{Young} in his characterization of Borda's voting rule, and was later exploited by \citet{Z} and by \citet{Saari}.
+Quite recently, it was used by \citet{DPZ} to characterize the \emph{Mean Rule} for the aggregation of dichotomous weak orders, and by \citet{BBS} to characterize \emph{maximal lotteries}.
+The relevance of the decomposition to profiles of weak or strict preference ballots can be appreciated from the following observation: